 They range from the basics that would benefit everyone, including lenses, filters, extra batteries and bags, to speciality items suitable for particular shooting styles — such as a portrait lens, lighting and tripods.

-Because the Sony a6000, a6100, a6300, a6400, a6500, and a6600 all have a similar design, many of the accessories listed here will work across the entire range of cameras.
-So, if you upgrade from one model to another, you won't have to purchase the same add-ons all over again.
+Because the Sony a6000, a6100, a6300, a6400, a6500, and a6600 all have a similar design, many of the accessories listed here will work across the entire range of cameras — which is handy if you upgrade from one model to another.

 - How to take great pictures with the Sony a6300 or a6000

 - Best Sony mirrorless camera: Pick the best model for you

 What are the best Sony a6000 accessories?

 There's no one "best" Sony a6000 accessory, as this category spans everything from lenses to bags to tripods.

 If we had to start with anything, though, it would be the PNY 64GB memory card.
 Sony's mirrorless cameras lack onboard storage, so you'll need a good SD card for all of your photos and videos.
 The PNY Elite-X SDXC memory card is fast, so it can keep up with your camera as you shoot bursts of RAW images, or record 4K video at the highest framerate possible.